04 June, 2025

 It became important for me in the past few months to restart my life and get a fresh or new perspective on where I've been and what direction I want to go from here...
 I have been preparing for what we are facing since I wrote Bad Moon Rising

-A constant theme that has run like a magic thread through most everything I have written here involves travel, going places, seeing new vistas and meeting new people... and as much as I have loved every minute of that through my life... it dawned on me during the lockdown of covid and especially the last few months that it's equally if sometimes not more important to stay where you are and deal with all the issues in your life that need attention and are in desperate need or repair or renovation... it took lockdown for me to deal with destination addiction... that happiness is in the next place, or job or experience... in that you can never experience real happiness unless you find it in the present moment where you are... it's not someplace else... don't get me wrong I still love travel and I always will be don't use travel as a means to find yourself or happiness... please remember that no battle has ever been won by running away from it.
+A constant theme that has run like a magic thread through most everything I have written here involves travel, going places, seeing new vistas and meeting new people... and as much as I have loved every minute of that through my life... it dawned on me during the lockdown of covid and especially the last few months that it's equally if sometimes not more important to stay where you are and deal with all the issues in your life that need attention and are in desperate need or repair or renovation... it took lockdown for me to deal with destination addiction... that happiness is in the next place, or job or experience... in that you can never experience real happiness unless you find it in the present moment where you are... it's not someplace else... don't get me wrong I still love travel and I always will be don't use travel as a means to find yourself or happiness... please remember that no battle has ever been won by running away from it... and all of our scars are proof we showed up for the fight.

 We are clearly living in a broken world right now and it's a serious and brave thing that each of us are getting up and going out into this world everyday...
 I came across something recently that reflects my mindset right now...